-We can use the data in Table 26-1 to show how to work with exchange rates.
+We can use the data in Table 17-1 to show how to work with exchange rates.
 Suppose a tourist flies from New York to London, then to Paris, and then on to Geneva.
 She then flies to Montreal, and finally back to New York.
 Her tour includes lodging, food, and transportation, but she must pay for any other expenses.
 When she arrives at London's Heathrow Airport, she goes to the bank to check the foreign exchange listings.
-The rate she observes for U.S. dollars is \$1.9069; this means that £1 will cost \$1.9069.
-Assume that she exchanges \$3,000:
+The rate she observes for U.S. dollars is \$1.4915, which means that £1 will cost \$1.4915.
+Assume that she exchanges \$3,000.
+How many pounds will she get?